Andy4495/GitHub-Actions-and-act/README.md

         type: string
 ```

+#### Matrix Strategy

-For any workflow that can trigger multiple job runs based on different combinations of varibles, I use a [matrix strategy][26].
+For any workflow that can trigger multiple job runs based on different combinations of variables (e.g., compiling across multiple platforms), I use a [matrix strategy][26].
 Even if the repo only needs to be compiled for one platform, I still use a matrix strategy for consistency with my other repos and my reusable workflows.

-For [compiling arduino sketches][27] across multiple platforms:
+Example for [compiling arduino sketches][27] across multiple platforms:

 ```yaml
   compile-sketches: